naiu1/nlp2/README.md

 Anyone who is interested in this field, please contact me, I will appreciate it very much.

-Contact:
-QQ:       578312618

-Skype:    shichao.qu@live.cn

 ### What is this repository for? ###

-* Chinese semantic analysis is commonly used in many fields.
+* Semantic analysis is commonly used in many fields.
+In this repository, we provide some commonly used semantic analysis algorithm for anyone who is interested in it.
-* 1.0.0
+* Version: 1.0.0

 ### How do I get set up? ###